 How to make money from home

-If you are housebound, retired or just like the idea of setting your own agenda and working from home, there are lots of ways of earning money from home – here are just a few working from home ideas to get you started…
+Whether you're retired or like the idea of extra income, setting your own agenda and working from home, there are lots of ways of earning money from home – here are just a few working-from-home ideas to get you started…

 Make money from home by hosting foreign students